Flora Reviews… The Mint Julep Murders (Southern Ghost Hunter Mysteries #8) by Angie Fox

 I loved every page, hence the 5 star rating.

-I don’t think that you need to read any of the previous books in this series to enjoy The Mint Julep Murders as Ms Fox weaves any relevant information into this story beautifully.
-I would also like to confirm that, as with all of the books in this series, the murder mystery aspect in the story – both living and ghostly – is concluded by the end of the book too, so no nasty cliffhangers.
+I don’t think that you need to read any of the previous books in this series to enjoy The Mint Julep Murders.
+Ms Fox weaves any relevant information into this story beautifully.
+I’d also like to confirm that, as with all of the books in this series, the murder mystery aspect in the story – both living and ghostly – is concluded by the end of the book too.
+Therefore, no nasty cliffhangers.
 Woop!
 Woop!

 I really loved this story, although some of the scenes were less than cozy.
 It has everything that I look for in a 5 star story; I laughed, I cried, I was on the edge of my seat (I was even scared at times) in short, I was gripped!
 Murder, mystery, humour and a sprinkling of romance what more could a girl want!